megodoonch/birdsong/readme.md

 ## File structure
+* `markhov/` contains a model with two Markhov chains: one for the bigrams and one for the operations
+	* `markhov.py` houses the main functions for parsing the surface sentences
+	* `em.py` has the expectation maximisation learner
+	* depricated: `cky.py` has a CKY parser for the regular grammar of the operations.
+It also has the beginnings of the I/O learner: outside probabilities and the expected counts of a rule in a sentence.
+	* `development.py` has some old functions that I don't want to throw away just yet

-* `ckypy/` contains the basic CKY parser
+* Depricated: `ckypy/` contains the basic CKY parser
 	* `input` contains output from the previous OCaml script so that we can easily extract the rules
 	* `read_cath8_parses.py` reads `input` and does something with it.
 	* `cky.py` is the parser we'll probably use.
 It treats copying as a string operation.
 	* `cky_constituent_copy.py` this is a version of the parser that only copies constituents and does so with rules marked as copy rules.
 Currently imported in `read_cath8_parses.py`.
 	* `common.py` contains functions common to both parsers
-* `mg/` contains a minimalist-style parser
+* Depricated: `mg/` contains a minimalist-style parser
 	* `parser.py` is a draft of a minimalist grammar style cky parser that handles copies and transitions.
 This might be what we want.
 More later...
-* `markhov/` contains a model with two Markhov chains: one for the bigrams and one for the operations
-	* `markhov.py` houses the main functions for this model, primarily:
-	* `cky.py` has a CKY parser for the regular grammar of the operations.
-It also has the beginnings of the I/O learner: outside probabilities and the expected counts of a rule in a sentence.
-	* `development.py` has some old functions that I don't want to throw away just yet

 ## terminology